Retail Mobile Patrol

 Retail Mobile Patrol vs Static Security Guard

-Retail mobile patrol is often the right choice for after-hours visibility, alarm response, lock-up checks, and parking lot patrols.
-Static security guards are usually better when a retail property needs continuous on-site presence, customer-facing support, loss prevention inside the store, or immediate response during operating hours.
+Static security guards are usually better when a retail property needs continuous on-site presence, customer-facing support, in-store loss prevention, access control, or immediate response during operating hours.

 Compare Static Guards vs Mobile Patrol